 For farm traction, we are going to rely primarily on woodgas.
 Woodgas is an old technology that was heavily employed throughout Europe during WWII.
 It allows gasoline engines to run directly off of woodchips or other cellulosic debris.

 For cooking we have solar parabolic cookers and solar ovens.
 We have wood cookers, and are developing biogas and high-temperature thermal storage.

 For transportation, we are using bicycles and woodgas.
-(For the first 3 years of the project, we have allowed ourselves access to fossil fuel machinery to get some infrastructure in place.
-Our land had no infrastructure whatsoever when we first acquired it.)
 We do not intend to promote woodgas as a replacement for the widespread use of automobiles.
 Instead, we will endeavor to meet our social and economic needs with the local area.
 In doing so, we will be actively promoting the rebuilding of local economies which will be so vital to the creation of a post-petroleum world.
 We have and will continue to emphasize the importance of the context in which energy is used rather than the energy source itself, thus educating people about the limitations and wise use of biofuel and other alternative energy sources.

 The Living Energy Farm is being designed to maximize cooperative use of tools and materials among its members.
 Cooperative use is probably the single most important “technology” that will allow us to make a fully sustainable lifestyle accessible to people of the most meager of means.